KaioFelps/inertia-deferred-props/readme.md

 cargo run
 ```

-## Switching between React and Svelte
+## Switching between React, Vue and Svelte
 Change the `CLIENT` key from your environment variables to `svelte` to enable Svelte template engine.
-Remove it or change to `react` to use React as template engine.
+Set it to `vue` and restart to enable Vue template engine.
+Remove it or change to `react` to use React
+as the template engine.

-After changing it, restart the Actix Web server to see the changes.
+Restart the Actix Web server everytime you change this key, so that it recompiles the root template.